By William Van Zyl (First published on September 2, 2023). Edited in 2025.

 Credit: Trish Clarke.
 Source: Waikato District Council (NZ). https://www.wdc.govt.nz/files/assets/public/v/1/documents/community/facilities/timatatanga-hou-camera-obscura.pdf

-Read more about the Camera Obscura below: In-depth article on the features and design.
+Read more about the Camera Obscura below: An in-depth article on the features and design.

 Architectural Design: Māori, Christian, and Modernist Influences – A New Zealand Perspective.